mrteathyme/bevy_game/readme.md

 [![Stargazers][stars-shield]][stars-url]

 # A Game using the Bevy Engine
-Just following Logic Projects bevy development tutorial to learn the engine.
+Just learning how to use bevy at my own pace.

 ## Highlighted Features
-- is game
+- is game(?)

 ## Contact